Oliverajovanovic90/histopathologic-cancer-detection/README.md

 🔗 https://www.kaggle.com/competitions/histopathologic-cancer-detection

-The Histopathologic Cancer Detection dataset contains labeled histopathologic image patches derived from the PatchCamelyon (PCam) benchmark.
-The task is to classify image patches as cancerous or non-cancerous based on the presence of metastatic tissue.
+The dataset consists of histopathologic image patches used for binary classification of cancer presence at the tissue level.
+Each image represents a fixed-size patch extracted from larger whole-slide images commonly used in digital pathology workflows.

-Image Format: .tif
+Image Characteristics:

+File format: .tif (TIFF)

+Image type: RGB histopathologic image patches

+Patch size: Fixed-size image patches (consistent dimensions across the dataset)

 Labels:

+Each image is associated with a binary label indicating the presence of cancerous tissue:

 1 → Cancer

 0 → Non-Cancer

-Image Size: Fixed-size image patches

-Data Availability in Repository

-Due to GitHub storage limitations:

-Included:

-Label files (train_labels.csv, subset_labels.csv)

-Visualizations and plots
+Labels are provided in a CSV file mapping image identifiers to their corresponding class.

 ## 4. Project Structure
 histopathologic-cancer-detection/